 Their Akamaru Ramen is a mildly bold version of the pork broth made with Ippudo’s secret recipe of “Umami Dama” – a rich miso paste.
 For a hot and spicy bowl of ramen that will give your palate a nice kick, get their Karaka Spicy ramen which promises a burning flavor infused by their house blend of hot chili paste and garlic oil.

 Hours vary by location

 Tim Ho Wan of Hong Kong Michelin Star fame has now expanded globally including several locations in the vibrant Lion City.
 This particular restaurant is inside Plaza Singapura (Dhoby Ghaut MRT station).
-Of all the THW’s that I have been to outside of Hong Kong, I rank Singapore on the top of my list.
+Of all the THW’s that I have been to outside of Hong Kong, I rank this Singapore restaurant on the top of my list.

 The deep-fried chili crab dumpling is amazing and is a must-try.
 It is like a traditional taro pastry (woo kok), but the filling is chili crab.
 It’s great that THW includes some local flavor in their varieties.